 Is someone close to you living with a life-threatening illness?
 Do you want to connect with other teens who understand, feel heard and share your experience and explore what helps during grief?
 Register by contacting Rebca or call 403 263 4525.

 - Tuesdays, February 20th to March 20th, 6:30 to 8:00 pm.

 Yoga Thrive for Youth (YTY) is a fun, beneficial, and safe community program for pediatric cancer patients, survivors, and their siblings.
 YTY is excited to offer a 12-week yoga program that provides participants with individualized attention in a small group setting.
 Classes aim to improve participants’ quality of life by increasing physical fitness, cultivating greater self-esteem, and promoting creativity and relaxation.
 YTY classes also provide participants with a nurturing space for healing and a vibrant environment for building new friendships.

 - Contact The Wellness Lab for dates and to register.

 Read research papers compiled on the topic of childhood cancer.

-These other organizations are wonderful resources for families dealing with cancer.
+These other organizations and projects are wonderful resources for families dealing with cancer.